KateBuck/KateDustring/README.md

 # Katedustring

-a mod that implements silly stuff (that is totally usefull and not unbalanced) to the game. im practically new to modding so expect some things to be baddddd!!!!
+a mod that implements serpulo stuff (that is totally usefull and not unbalanced) to the game. im practically new to modding so expect some things to be baddddd!!!!

 ### what i plan to add eventually...